 - How many retailers are you selling through?

 - Which retailers?

 - How many orders do you average per month?

-Next Steps.
-Send an email to email@example.com letting us know you are interested in setting up an EDI integration.
+Send an email to email@example.com, and let us know you're interested in setting up an EDI integration.
 We will work with you to get started.